rgbkrk/autodock/README.md

 Perform actions based on a webhook from [the Docker Hub](https://hub.docker.com/).

-Idea: Make a simple Docker container that accepts a webhook from the Docker hub and triggers an action.
+Idea: Make a simple Docker container that accepts a webhook from the Docker hub and triggers an action (like pulling a fresh copy of a Docker image and restarting services).

-On successful build:

-* `docker pull configured/image`
-* `docker pull configured/image && restart_stuff.sh`

-To do that, we'll need access to the host box.

 ## Quick run